Sinclair19/cs61alearning/note.md

   - True values
     - Anything else (True)

+logical operators
+- <left> `and` <right>
+  - Evalutae the subexpression <left>
+  - If the result is a false value v, then the expression evaluates to v
+  - Otherwise the expression evaluates to the value of the subexpression <right>
+- <left> `or` <right>
+  - Evaluate the subexpression <left>
+  - If the result is a true value v, then the expression evaluates to v
+  - Otherwise, the expression evaluates to the value of the subexpression <right>

 ### 1.5.5 Iteration
 In addition to selecting which statements to execute, control statements are used to express repetition.

 ### 1.5.6 Testing
 `python3 -m doctest <python_source_file>`